jfoote/git-shadow/README.md

 ### 4. I change my habits to avoid making the same mistake again.

 I use `git-shadow` to continuously improve my programming skills, becoming to envy of all my friends.
-Then so many dollars come at me.
+After a few years of flawless programming, I retire as a rich philantropist.

 # How it works